About B!KE

 B!KE’s Story

-Sarah and Clifford where the two people who started it all.
-They were both students at Trent university back in the early augts.
-There was a photo on the wall with a tarp spread out commons outside the Bata Library.
-Some simple hand painted signs, and a travel stand and a few volunteers were all they had.
+Sarah and Clifford were the two people who started it all.
+They were both students at Trent university back in the early 2000s.
+They started with a photo on the wall and a tarp spread out on the commons outside the Bata Library.
+All they had in the way of assets were some hand painted instructional signs, a travel stand, and a few volunteers.